veryprofessionaldodo/dotfiles/KDESetup.md

 Regarding workspaces shortcuts, search for shortcuts, and the search for desktop.
 To switch desktop, the command is "Switch Desktop", set it to what you want.
 To send a window to a desktop, the command is "Window to Desktop".

+To configure an application starting desktop, you can right-click on the titlebar, and under "More Options", clck on "Configure Special Application Settings".
+There you can add a property, namely "Window Desktop", and assign it to the desktop you want.

+Set the KRunner configuration shortcut (mine is Alt+D).

 ## Customizing Appearance

 Go to System Settings > Appearance > Global Theme, and click on "Get New Global Themes".
 Install the Layan Theme (you can search by clicking on the three dots).